mgrider/SKHexGrid/README.md

 ## Backlog / ideas list

 * Make additional things configurable
-  - state colors & scene background colors
-  - the coordinates for "custom" generation
+  - arbitrary coordinates for "custom" generation
-  - the frame of the hexagon(s)
+  - the frame of the hexagon?
-  - allow toggling on/off the secondary hexagon (currently a yellow background)
-    - or _maybe_ make an array of configuration objects, and allow any number of hexagons to be drawn
-* Allow drawing a border around the edges of the grid
-  - maybe margin values & colors for each `Direction`
+* Add additional "initial shading" options
+  - two-color edges
+  - three-color rings
+* Add a toggle (& settings section) for drag & associated colors
+* Add an option to add shapes on top of the grid as opposed to fully coloring the tapped cell
+* Add a second tap state, so you can toggle between three colors empty->tap1->tap2
+* Remember the background color for each cell so tapping/dragging doesn't mess up the initial colors
 * Add more visual effects
   - animate the border of a tapped cell
   - screen shake